Akshay0701/food_delivery_app/README.md

 - Simple UI for food delivery app's

-- use SQLite for store order data in local database
+- Use SQLite to store order data in a local database

-- used firebase realtime database for syncing data to server side
+- Used firebase real-time database for syncing data to server-side

-- can add one or more food in the cart section
+- Can add one or more food in the cart section

-- automatic total bill will generate.
+- Automatically total bill will generate.

-- search different food/types
+- Search different food/types

-- view previous ordered food's from your account
+- View previous ordered food's from your account

 - Google/mail auth login integrated